Degree Opportunities at Duke University

 About Duke University

 Duke University is a private university in North Carolina that was founded by a group of Methodists and Quakers in 1838.
 The school went through several names and iterations in the 19th century and was known as Trinity College until 1924 when it was renamed Duke University after a wealthy donor.
 There are three campuses that comprise Duke University in Durham, North Carolina, as well as a marine lab located in the city of Beaufort.
-The university is known as known as one of the most prestigious in the country and has been affiliated with more than a dozen Nobel laureates and Turing Award winners.
+The university is known as one of the most prestigious in the country and has been affiliated with more than a dozen Nobel laureates and Turing Award winners.
 Approximately 14,832 students attend the school, which has more postgraduates attending than undergraduates.
 The school’s official colors are white and Duke Blue and student sports teams are nicknamed the Blue Devils.

 Duke University Accreditation Details